anthill/open-moulinette/insee/documentation.md

 # Documentation

 Insee's files are often in xls format and not easy to reuse (with different pages, header lines etc).
-This script aggregates the 650 indicators available for each Iris in one single clean file.
+This script aggregates more than 1700 indicators available for each Iris in one single clean file.

 In the `output.csv` the column names are like `NB_B314`  (which is the number of gas station by iris) so **this document enumerates each column and explains it**.
 Decription is in French as all the data concerne French's city.